edwardfalk/electronics-component-finder/README.md

 - Find alternative components when items are out of stock
 - Optimize shopping carts for the best combination of price and availability
 - Store and access component datasheets
+- Centralized database on Linode for component data

 ## Project Structure